Timely Viticulture Timeline: Mid Season, Pre-Harvest, and Harvest

 • There need to be multiple (5-10) adults per vine before you reach a threshold to manage.

 • Currently, there are no known natural enemies of SLF that are thought to reduce populations in the United States.
-Some generalist predators (spiders, praying mantises, parasitoids, etc.) will attack and eat SLF.
+Some generalist predators (spiders, praying mantids, parasitoids, etc.) will attack and eat SLF.
 Two species of fungal pathogens have been identified attacking SLF in Pennsylvania.

 • Neem oil and insecticidal soap can provide some control, but soaps do not appear to control adults.